-Did I share with you my trip to Iowa to visit a pig farm?
-I learned SO much on that trip…like how to cook pork the RIGHT WAY!!!
+A little while ago, I took a trip to Iowa to visit a pig farm?
+I learned SO much on that trip, including the best ways to cook pork.

-Did you know that because of safe pork practices now while raising pigs, the National Pork Board now recommends cooking pork tenderloin to an internal temperature between 145° F. (medium rare) and 160° F. (medium), followed by a 3-minute rest??
+It turns out it doesn’t have to be that way!
+The National Pork Board now recommends cooking pork tenderloin to an internal temperature between 145° F. (medium rare) and 160° F. (medium), followed by a 3-minute rest.
+I used their recommendations to make these Rosemary Pork Medallions.

 Gone are the days of the dried out meat.
 You can now enjoy pork that is tender and juicy!!